 The new Mini V-mount CF battery with the small screen

-- 2 Channel V mount charger (model: 2KS – under the Rolux brand on the company website at the movement) – this high speed dual V-mount charger can charge two v-mount battery’s at the same time and can also power a compatible professional camera or light using its DC out 4 pin connector (no XLR cable is supplied so make sure you have one).
+This high-speed dual V-mount charger can charge two v-mount battery’s at the same time and can also power a compatible professional camera or light using its DC out 4 pin connector (no XLR cable is supplied so make sure you have one).

-- L mount battery with USB charging and power (model: RL-F971 L) – this large Sony L-mount style battery (similar in size and with a bit more capacity than a conventional Sony NP-F970 battery with 47.5Wh) is ideal for powering accessories such as monitors and small lights but it has a couple of tricks up its sleeve that makes it a little more interesting.
+This large Sony L-mount style battery (similar in size and with a bit more capacity than a conventional Sony NP-F970 battery with 47.5Wh) is ideal for powering accessories such as monitors and small lights but it has a couple of tricks up its sleeve that makes it a little more interesting.
 First, it has a check button at the top for battery status (25%, 50%, 75%, and 100%) next it has a micro USB port on one side which can be used to charge the battery overnight so you don’t need to take a charger with you unless you need to quickly charge the battery.
 Finally, it has a USB-A 5V 2.1amp port for powering USB accessories – ideal for some of the new wireless HDMI units like the Hollyland MARS 300 Pro unit we recently reviewed).

 The RL-F971 L battery with micro for charging and full USB-A for powering external devices